RapGenerator/WangShijun/NotesforChinesePoetryGenerationwithPlanningbasedNeuralNetwork.md

 - poem planning
 	- the contents of poems, deal with "what to say" problem
-	- user's writing intent -> a set of keywords/ a sentence/ a document described by natural language -> determine a sequence of sub-topics for the poem
+	- user's writing intent -> a set of keywords/ a sentence/ a document described by natural language -> determine a sequence of 4 sub-topics for the poem
 	- each sub-topic is related to the main topic, and represents an aspect of the writing intent
 	- each line represented by a sub-topic
+	- Keyword Extraction, if the user's input is too long, using TextRank algorithm, while keeping the original order
+	- Keyword Expansion, if the user's input is too short, using RNNLM-based method or Knowledge-based method
 - poem generation
 	- surface realization, deal with "how to say" problem
 	- using a modified RNN
 		- modified for supporting encoding of both sub-topics and the preceding lines
+		- the specific detail of modification needs to refer to the paper directly
 	- sequentially, generated line by line
 	- each line is generated according to the corresponding sub-topic and the preceding generated lines